palawatsupharerk/Proof-of-Concept/README.md

 ## How to connect SAS Viya (SPRE=SAS Programming Runtime Environment) with SASPy
 #### Assumption
-   - Python (Anaconda) is already installed on Client computer
+   - Python (Anaconda) and JupyterLab packages are already installed on Client computer
 #### Procedures
 1. Open Anaconda Prompt and Install SASPy package on Client computer while connecting to Internet without VPN connection
    ```